Role of local governments in addressing the food security challenges

 Promoting local leadership

-The F4F program focuses its action on capacity building, tools and investment mechanisms to enhance the role of local governments and supports the necessary investments needed for development.
-Due to the proximity with communities and households, local authorities are the most efficient level where key elements of food and nutritional security can be addressed: the territorial dimension and the participative approach..
+The F4F programme focuses its action on capacity building, tools and investment mechanisms to enhance the role of local governments and supports the necessary investments needed for development.
+Due to the proximity with communities and households, local authorities are the most efficient level where key elements of food and nutritional security can be addressed: the territorial dimension and the participative approach.

 Furthermore, local governments work in the framework of national policies while representing the interests of the local populations by facilitating the dialogue and the social construction to design adapted and complementary policies in partnership with international agencies.
 That way they can bring suggestions to the improvement of development policies.